aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 NOTICE: if you have already started working in Flask, in accordance with the earlier draft, you can follow the specification in `flask-labd.md`.
 The directories `static` and `templates` belong the the Flask version.
-But we will have to make some changes in the spec, to define the bonus parts in the same way as in this Django version.
+The actual task, including bonus parts, is the same.
+But the instructions for Flask are less detailed, so we recommend the Django version in this document.

 ## Purpose